 This one is simple and requires a bit of tweaking in the Settings app.
 Open the Settings app and click the System group of settings.
 Go to the Default Apps tab and scroll down to the web browser option, and select Chrome/Firefox.

 Make Cortana Use Google Search In Chrome

-This requires an extension called bing2google that redirects all Bing searches to Google, and flawlessly so.
+For Chrome, you need an extension called Chrometana.
+It redirects all Bing searches to Google, and flawlessly so.
 With Chrome set as your default web browser, and this extension installed in Chrome, Cortana will send searches to it, and all searches will be made on Google.
-For Firefox users, there is a little script you can use to the same effect so long as you make sure you’ve set Firefox as your default browser first.
+For Firefox users, there is an add-on called Bing-Google that you can use to the same effect so long as you make sure you’ve set Firefox as your default browser first.

-The logical question to ask is will it impact Cortana’s speed and the answer is No. Durings tests, the switch was absolutely flawless and without delays.
+The logical question to ask is will it impact Cortana’s speed and the answer is No. During tests, the switch was absolutely flawless and without delays.